 - Resolution No 03-181 of the Board of the Bank of Lithuania of 14 November 2013 on approval of the Guidelines on the Assessment of Members of the Management Body and Key Function Holders of the Financial Market Participants Supervised by the Bank of Lithuania

-Advantages of obtaining a Payment Institution License in Lithuania, also known as the PI License
+Advantages of obtaining a Payment Institution License in Lithuania

 The Lithuanian financial regulator, namely, the Bank of Lithuania, is a friendly and supportive regulator.
 Some key advantages include: